sameemul-haque/sameemul-haque/README.md

 # Hey, My name is Sameemul Haque
-- I’m interested in Web Development and Mobile App Development <br>
+- I’m interested in Web Development and Mobile App Development
 - You can contact me at [samhaqk@gmail.com](mailto:samhaqk@gmail.com)

 | <a href="https://sameemul-haque.vercel.app/">Portfolio Website</a> |